Q. How do I get an Alarm Permit Application Form?

 Q. Should I install a burglar alarm in my home?

 Having an alarm system installed is a matter of personal choice.
 Some people consider an alarm to be a deterrent to potential thieves.
 Others feel that the alarm gives them added security when they are home or away.

 Alarm systems vary in cost, depending on what type of detection system is employed.
 Some components are readily available at home improvement centers for "do it yourself" installation.

-Q. Sometimes in my neighborhood, I see things that are out of place, or unusual, or people who are "suspicious."
+Q. Sometimes in my neighborhood, I see things that are out of place, or unusual or people who are "suspicious".
 I don't really feel comfortable with calling the Police.
 Can you tell me about the procedure?

 At any given time, there are officers on the street.
-The San Carlos Police Department counts on the twenty-seven thousand sets of eyes from our citizens to alert us to unusual situations.
+The San Carlos Police Bureau counts on the twenty-seven thousand sets of eyes from our citizens to alert us to unusual situations.
 Any time someone calls, a dispatcher will take the information, ask questions, decide on what/whom to send, and the urgency of the call.
 We will respond to every call for service, though obviously the less urgent calls may take some time to respond to.
-All calls to the San Carlos Police Department are confidential.
+All calls to the San Carlos Police Bureau are confidential.
 Remember, if you have an emergency, use 911.

 Q. What is the cost of having a burglar alarm in San Carlos?

 There is an annual fee of $32.00 for any business or residence with a monitored alarm system.
 This fee helps us offset costs for maintaining records of the contact persons listed on the alarm permit and other administrative tasks.